yarisvt/tyk-docs/tyk-docs/content/tyk-dashboard-analytics/traffic-per-api.md

 {{< img src="/img/2.10/error_breakdown_api.png" alt="API error breakdown pie chart" >}}

 Tyk will try to normalise endpoint metrics by identifying IDs and UUIDs in a URL string and replacing them with normalised tags, this can help make your analytics more useful.
-It is possible to configure custom tags in the configuration file of your Tyk On-Premises or Multi-Cloud installation.
+It is possible to configure custom tags in the configuration file of your Tyk Self-Managed or Multi-Cloud installation.